helderco/cmsplugin-sections/README.md

 sense to just create a custom Section plugin.

-Both the Section Container and the Section plugin were built in a manner that provides easy extention via subclassing a "base" plugin and a "base" plugin model.
-This makes it pretty straightforward to create your own, pluggable sections types for your operators.
+Both the Section Container and the Section plugin were built in a manner that provides easy extension via subclassing a "base" plugin and a "base" plugin model.
+This makes it pretty straightforward to create your own, pluggable section types for your operators.

 If you plan to create your own, custom Sections for your project, your `models.py` might looks something like this: